5 Tips to Help You Get the Chicks You Want

 Shutterstock

-1. Know Your Varieties
+1. Know Your Baby Chicken Varieties

 Determine which chicken varieties you want before you head to the store.
 Having a specific variety of bird in mind keeps you from being overwhelmed by the assortment of chicks your store might stock.
-Going in knowing you are looking for Silver-Laced Wyandotte chicks, for example, keeps you on track instead of melting over every bit of baby fluff you see.
+Going in knowing you are looking for silver-laced wyandotte chicks, for example, keeps you on track instead of melting over every bit of baby fluff you see.

 Subscribe now

-2. Know What Those Breeds Look Like
+2. Know What Different Chicken Breeds Look Like

-3. Know What Your Store Carries
+3. Know What Baby Chicks Your Store Carries

 Call the store to confirm which breeds they have in stock.
 Ask whoever answers to check the inventory list provided to the store by its supplying hatchery.
 This master list is frequently set aside and forgotten when it comes time to unbox the new arrivals, which is why tanks are often mislabeled or just marked as “assorted pullets.”

-4. Know Your Desired Traits
+4. Know Your Chicken Breed’s Desired Traits

 If you haven’t decided on a specific breed or variety of bird, make a list of the traits you want in your backyard flock.
 Bring your list and a chicken reference book, such as Storey’s Illustrated Guide to Poultry, with you to the store.
 This way, you can narrow down your in-store selections according to the characteristics you desire, such as which breeds are cold hardy, which are active foragers, which are docile, which go broody and so on.